ChrisAkridge/IronArc/Documentation/Specification.md

 - void: Used in return types, this indicates a hardware call that returns no value.
 - ptr: A pointer to a memory address.

+### Hardware Memory Mapping

+Hardware devices can map memory into the VM's memory space.
+All hardware memory is mapped into Plane 1.
+Each instance of a hardware device can map memory only once.

+Hardware devices can directly call a function in the implementation to map memory into Plane 1.
+When called, the function creates a buffer of the requested size, places it into Plane 1, and returns the starting real address of the newly mapped memory, along with a pointer/reference to the buffer, so the hardware device can directly read and write to its memory.
+Another implementation function can be used to free mapped memory and remove it from Plane 1.

+Hardware device memory is mapped contiguously into Plane 1, such that new memory is allocated immediately after the last.
+Freeing mapped memory does cause gaps in Plane 1, but I don't think we'll need compaction here.

+The hardware calls `void hwcall System::GetHardwareDeviceDescription(ptr destination)` and `void hwcall System::GetAllHardwareDeviceDescriptions(ptr destination)` can be used by an IronArc program to find out what hardware devices are on the system

 ## Error Handling

 ### Raising Errors